PDrifting/CBookDraft/book.markdown

 [Return to Index](#index)

+#### Example 7: Formating Floating Point Data Types with printf
+Basic program with output.

 All Integer Data Types follow what is shown above.
 You can change the padding character, width padding, and interchange the Format Specifier with the appropriate type.
 The next little program will show how to format Floating Point Data Types.
-When declaring with float, literals used to initialise variables are treated as double by default, so you'll need to tack on an 'f' to cast them to float.

 ```C
 #include <stdio.h>